oliviaweng/fastml-science/sensor-data-compression/README.md

 - `--maxVal`: Clip outputs to maxVal
 - `--rescaleInputToMax`: Rescale the input images so the maximum deposit is 1.
 - `--rescaleOutputToMax`: Rescale the output images to match the initial sum of charge.
-- `--nrowsPerFile`: Load only this number of rows per file
 - `--occReweight`: Train with per-event weight on TC occupancy
 - `--maskPartials`: Mask partial modules in the input files
 - `--maskEnergies`: Mask input charges with energy fractions <= 0.05 (or some other value defined in train.py)